Compare carpenters and joiners insurance

-While many joiners work alone or in partnership, some will employ full or part time staff or even labour only sub-contractors.
-Employers have a legal obligation to protect their staff against accidents at work; employers’ liability does exactly that.
+While many joiners and carpenters work alone or in partnership, some will employ full or part time staff or even labour only sub-contractors.
+Employers have a legal obligation to protect their staff against accidents at work; employers’ liability cover does exactly that.
 As careful as you may be, accidents do happen.
 With power tools and heavy lifting involved joinery may be considered risky business.
-Employers’ liability insurance would cover any legal costs and medical expenses as well as claims for compensation as a result of an employee injuring themselves at work due to your negligence.
+Employers’ liability insurance can cover any legal costs and medical expenses as well as claims for compensation as a result of an employee injuring themselves at work due to your negligence.
 This cover is required by law even if your staff are working on a casual basis.

 Personal accident cover

 Considering the possibility of an employee or customer injuring themselves while you work is crucial; but how would you cope financially if you were unable to work following an accident at work?
 A simple fall or slip at work could leave you out of action.
-By including personal accident cover within your carpenters insurance, you can protect your income in case the worst happens and you’re unable to work.
+By including personal accident cover within your joiner or carpenters insurance, you can protect your income in case the worst happens and you’re unable to work.
 This cover would typically provide a weekly income to tide you over until you’re able to return to work.

 Tool and contract works cover